 According to the Factories Act 1948, daily work schedule cannot exceed 9 hours, and weekly work schedule can’t go beyond 48 hours.
 Some state governments permit only 8 hours during a work day.
 State-specific Shops and Establishments Act regulate working hours while Factories Act regulates manufacturing facilities.

 Employees who come under the Minimum Wages Act get double pay for hours clocked more than the hours making up a work day.
-Similarly, the Factories Act requires that any work more than 9 hours a day or 48 hours a week is considered overtime and a worker entitled to overtime pay.
+Similarly, the Factories Act requires that any work more than 9 hours a day or 48 hours a week is considered overtime and the worker is entitled to overtime pay.
 The maximum overtime that an employee can work is 100 hours in a quarter, up from 50 hours after passing of The Factories (Amendment) Bill, 2016.

 Minimum statutory paid vacation leave for employees in India is 15 days.
 Except for senior professionals who may get more, most others get these many days off annually.
 Annual leaves in any organization (other than a factory) are governed by the provisions of the relevant state-specific Shops and Establishments Act.
 Under the Factories Act, adult workers who have worked for a period of 240 days or more in a factory during the calendar year are entitled to 1 day of leave for every 20 days worked during the previous calendar year.